-AP Computer Science 📀
+AP Computer Science �

-Grade Level: 9, 10, 11, 12
+.9, 10, 11, 12

-Duration/Credit: 2 semesters/1 credit
+.2 semesters/1 credit

-Recommended Preparation: Algebra 1
+.Algebra 1

-Graduation Content Requirement: CCR, Mathematics
+.CCR, Mathematics

-Fees: Fee for AP examination, approximately \$97

-Math credit for students enrolled in
+Fees: Fee for AP examination, approximately \$124 Math credit for students enrolled in Algebra 2 or higher

 Course Description: This class is designed for students who plan to pursue a career that relies on computer technology.
 No computer programming experience is necessary; however, a strong math background will help assure success.
 You will be learning the web-based programming language, Java.
 Course topics include program development cycle, program syntax, code writing techniques, classes, data types, methods, conditionals, and repetition statements.
 You will gain an in-depth knowledge of how computers execute programs.
 You will be given ample time to work on projects in class, and you will be able to work at home.
-Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.
+Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the